railwayapp/docs/src/docs/guides/webhooks.md

 - Discord
 - Slack

-## Setting up a webhook for Discord
+## Setting Up a Webhook for Discord

 Discord supports integrating directly with webhooks.
 To enable this on a server you will need to be an admin or otherwise have the appropriate permissions.